 A resolution by the Board of Directors of the Association of Central Oklahoma Governments (ACOG) established the GWPC in 1979.
-The Garber-Wellington Association Policy Committee (GWPC) is an association of the local governments who benefit from developing the resources of the Garber-Wellington aquifer and the alluvial aquifer systems.
+The Garber-Wellington Association Policy Committee (GWAPC) is an association of the local governments who benefit from developing the resources of the Garber-Wellington aquifer and the alluvial aquifer systems.
 Over twenty municipalities produce water from the Garber-Wellington aquifer with a total production rate of roughly 5 billion gallons annually.

-The GWPC implements programs and policies dedicated to groundwater resources and management.
+The GWAPC implements programs and policies dedicated to groundwater resources and management.
 The Garber-Wellington Association staff is an extension of and serves as technical advisor to over 20 municipalities.
 This includes services ranging from water supply and water well location to underground storage tank removal and site remediation.
-The GWPC collects and maintains extensive information databases on the Garber-Wellington aquifer.
+The GWAPC collects and maintains extensive information databases on the Garber-Wellington aquifer.
 These databases include monthly pumping rates, water levels, oil and gas well activity, water quality analyses and well construction.

 Click on photo to enlarge.

 Garber-Wellington Association Policy Committee Officers

 Vice-Chair: Matt Dukes, Mayor, Midwest City

 Secretary-Treasurer: David Bennett, Councilmember, The Village